DUNE/p3s/documents/src/JOB.md

 which is quite similar to normal submission.
 Like in the previous case, the "-h" option will output helpful information.
 For example:

-* -p option allows to override the path of the payload script i.e. in principle you can run anything
+* -p option allows to override the path of the payload script i.e. in principle you can run anything (i.e. any executable) using the same skeleton template
 * -f and -F respectively overwrite the path defined by the P3S_INPUT_FILE and P3S_OUTPUT_FILE